gpetruc/p2-scouting-clients/README.md

 ### Utilities

 `utils/file_waiter.cc` is a simple demonstration program that shows how to monitor a directory for new files.
+If passed the string `delete` as second argument, it will delete new files that are moved into that directory.